MechanicalRabbit/DataKnots.jl/doc/src/vectors.md

 | JAMES A   | FIRE ENGINEER-EMT | 103350    |
 | TERRY A   | POLICE OFFICER    | 93354     |

-How can a database engine store the data in this table?
+Internally, a database engine can store tabular data using composite data structures such as *tuples* and *vectors*.

-In general, there are two ways to assemble composite data structures.
-We can make a fixed-size collection of heterogeneous values called a *tuple*.
-We can also make a variable-size collection of homogeneous values called a *vector*.
+A tuple is a fixed-size collection of heterogeneous values and can represent a table row.

-A tuple can represent a row in the table above.

     (name = "JEFFERY A", position = "SERGEANT", salary = 101442)

-A vector can be used to store a table column.
+A vector is a variable-size collection of homogeneous values and can store a table column.

     ["JEFFERY A", "JAMES A", "TERRY A"]

-When it comes to the table as a whole, we have a choice: either store it as a vector of tuples, or, alternatively, as a tuple of vectors.
-The former leads to a *row-oriented* format, commonly used in programming and traditional database engines.
+For a table as a whole, we have two options: either store it as a vector of tuples or store it as a tuple of vectors.
+The former is called a *row-oriented format*, commonly used in programming and traditional database engines.

     [(name = "JEFFERY A", position = "SERGEANT", salary = 101442),
      (name = "JAMES A", position = "FIRE ENGINEER-EMT", salary = 103350),
      (name = "TERRY A", position = "POLICE OFFICER", salary = 93354)]

-Data layout in which values are stored in a set of homogeneous vectors is called a *column-oriented* format.
-It is often used by analytical databases as it is more suitable for processing complex analytical queries.
+The "tuple of vectors" layout is called a *column-oriented format*.
+It is often used by analytical databases as it is more suited for processing complex analytical queries.

-The module `DataKnots.Vectors` implements necessary data structures to support column-oriented data layout.
+The module `DataKnots.Vectors` implements necessary data structures to support column-oriented data format.
 In particular, tabular data is represented using `TupleVector` objects.

     TupleVector(:name => ["JEFFERY A", "JAMES A", "TERRY A"],